kavinvkannan/magicbox/README.md

 3. Copy `config.json` emailed to you to the project's root.

+4. Copy the environment variables emailed to you to `.env` file in the root directory.

-4. Make sure the `db/db.json` has an empty array inside it.
+5. Make sure the `db/db.json` has an empty array inside it.

-5. Start the application using the VS code Debug mode, choose 'Launch Program'
+6. Start the application using the VS code Debug mode, choose 'Launch Program'

-or you may use run
+or you may run
 ```
 npm start
 ```